About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 You’ll Also Need

-- Cocoa powder – This is for decoration but it also provides a nice bitterness.
-Try to get a hold of Dutch-processed unsweetened cocoa powder.
+- Cocoa powder – Try to get a hold of Dutch-processed unsweetened cocoa powder.
 This is different from regular kinds because it’s been alkalized, becoming darker in color and with a mellowed astringency.
-If you can’t get a hold of it, regular unsweetened cocoa like Hershey’s will work just fine.
+If you can’t get a hold of it, regular unsweetened cocoa like Hershey’s will work.

 How to Make Tiramisu Cake

 - Add the dry ingredients.
-Whisk the cornstarch and all-purpose flour until they’re well combined.
 Sift half of the dry ingredients into the egg mixture at a time.
 Use a rubber spatula to gently fold them in until just combined.
-Make sure there are no large clumps of flour.
-Don’t over-mix, otherwise, the egg mixture will deflate.
+Don’t over-mix or the egg mixture will deflate.

 - Divide the batter.
 Carefully pour the batter into the prepared cake pans.
 Spread the batter out evenly.

 - Bake.
-Place them in the oven for 35-40 minutes, or until a toothpick inserted in the center comes out clean.
-Remove them from the oven and let them cool for at least 10 minutes (but I recommend 15-20) before unmolding them.
-Warm cakes crumble much more easily when removing them from pans.
+Place them in the oven and bake until a toothpick inserted in the center comes out clean.
+Let them cool for 15-20 minutes before unmolding them and letting them cool completely.

 - Assemble the cake.
 Use a pastry brush to spread the coffee over the bottom layer of the cake.
 Add about 1 cup of mascarpone cream and spread it out evenly.
 Repeat this step for every layer.